inaturalist/SeekReactNative/README.md

 ## Installation
 1. Make sure you're running the Node version specified in `.nvmrc`.
 Realm only works with certain versions of Node, so you will need this for local data storage.
 2. Install dependences with `npm install`
-3. If building for iOS, run `pod install` from within the `ios` directory.
+3. If building for iOS, run `npx pod-install` from within the `ios` directory.

 ## Setup files
 1. Go to `android/app/src/main/res/values` and rename `config.xml.example` to `config.xml` (and change its values to match your API keys)